stratosphereips/NetSecGame/docs/architecture.md

+## NetSecGame Architecture
+The Network Security Game(NSG) works as a game server - agents connect to it via TCP sockets and interact with the environment using the standard RL communication loop: Agent submits actinon and recieves new observation of the environment.
+The NSG supports real-time, highly customizable multi-agent simulations.

 ## Game Components
 The following classes are used in the game to hold information about the state of the game.
 They are used both in the [Actions](#actions) and [GameState](#gamestate).
 See the API Reference for [GameComponents](game_components.md)